ibm-cloud-docs/databases-for-mongodb/howto-provisioning.md

 Deploy from the catalog by specifying the following parameters:

-- [Required]{: tag-red} **The service name** - The name can be any string and is the name that is used on the web and in the CLI to identify the new deployment.
+- **Service name** - The name can be any string and is the name that is used on the web and in the CLI to identify the new deployment.
-- [Required]{: tag-red} **Location** - The deployment's public cloud region or Satellite location.
+- **Location** - The deployment's public cloud region or Satellite location.
-- [Required]{: tag-red} **Database Version** - The deployment version of your database.
+- [Set only at deployment]{: tag-red} **Database Version** - The deployment version of your database.
 To ensure optimal performance, run the preferred version.
 The latest minor version is used automatically.
+For more information, see [Database Versioning Policy](/docs/databases-for-mongodb?topic=databases-for-mongodb-versioning-policy){: external}.
+- **Resource allocation** - Specify initial RAM, disk, and cores for your databases.
+The minimum sizes of memory and disk are selected by default.
+With dedicated cores, your resource group is given a single-tenant host with a minimum reserve of CPU shares.
+Your deployments are then allocated the number of cores you specify. **Once provisioned, disk cannot be scaled down.**
+- [Set only at deployment]{: tag-red} **Endpoints** - Configure the [Service Endpoints](/docs/cloud-databases?topic=cloud-databases-service-endpoints) on your deployment. **A MongoDB deployment cannot have both public and private endpoints simultaneously**.
-- [Optional]{: tag-purple} **The resource group** - If you are organizing your services into [resource groups](/docs/account?topic=account-account_setup), specify the resource group in this field.
+- **The resource group** - If you are organizing your services into [resource groups](/docs/account?topic=account-account_setup), specify the resource group in this field.
 Otherwise, you can leave it at default.
+For more information, see [Managing resource groups](/docs/account?topic=account-rgs).
-- [Optional]{: tag-purple} **Key Protect instance and disk encryption key** - If you use Key Protect, an instance and key can be selected to encrypt the deployment's disk.
+- **Encryption** - If you use [Key Protect](/docs/cloud-databases?topic=cloud-databases-key-protect&interface=ui), an instance and key can be selected to encrypt the deployment's disk.
 If you do not use your own key, the deployment automatically creates and manages its own disk encryption key.
-- [Optional]{: tag-purple} **Initial resource allocation** - Specify initial memory and disk sizes for your databases.
-The minimum sizes of memory and disk are selected by default.
-- [Optional]{: tag-purple} **CPU allocation** - Choose dedicated compute resources for your deployment.
-With dedicated cores, your resource group is given a single-tenant host with a minimum reserve of cpu shares.
-Your deployments are then allocated the number of CPUs you specify.
-If not specified in the provisioning request by using the API or CLI, the default minimum is used.
-- [Optional]{: tag-purple} **Endpoints** - Configure the [Service Endpoints](/docs/cloud-databases?topic=cloud-databases-service-endpoints) on your deployment.
-The default is that connections to your deployment can be made from the public network.

 After you select the appropriate settings, click **Create** to start the provisioning process.

 ## Provisioning through the CLI
 {: #use-cli}